General Studies Curriculum

 - Enrichment Programs

 As an additional means to engage and develop the “whole” child, our school provides a full menu of enrichment programs.
-These include, PE classes, as well as art and gardening and interpersonal relations.
-As Howard Gardner proposed in the theory of multiple intelligence, students need to have opportunities to use and demonstrate intelligences not just by being “good at math” but by being good at music, art, PE etc.
+These include PE classes, Engineering as well as art and gardening and interpersonal relations.
+As Howard Gardner proposed the in his theory of ‘multiple intelligence’, students need to have opportunities to use and demonstrate intelligence not just by being “good at math” but by being good at art, PE etc.